wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 block, using two tags allow us to encode both the state and the tag in only one variable: Read accesses only check `rdAddr`, and write accesses only check `wrAddr`.
-On x86 platform, aligned 64 bit reads are always atomic, and therefore, we do not need to worry about concurrent invalidations while `FilterCache` is accessed, since the invalidation must either serializes before or after the `FilterCache` access.
-Inconsistent intermediate states are guaranteed to not be seen.
+On x86 platform, aligned 64 bit reads are always atomic, and therefore, we do not need to worry about concurrent invalidations while `FilterCache` is accessed, since the invalidation must either serialize before or after the `FilterCache` access.
+Inconsistent intermediate states are guaranteed not to be seen.